 When you're ready to submit your plug-in, use the AppMarket submission form.
 Make sure to provide:

 If your component plug-in is approved you'll receive a copy of your plug-in signed by Appian.
-Your plug-in will then be able to run on any Appian instance (Cloud or on-premises).
+Your plug-in will then be able to run on any Appian instance.

 Your plug-in will also be listed in the Appian AppMarket so that customers can download it and use it in their applications.